First of all disclaimer: I’m as guilty as the next person when it comes to liking compliments. It’s nice! Who doesn’t like it?

 So I suppose I’m just presenting a perspective shift.
 Perhaps we should focus more on being compliment givers than compliment fishers.
 And if I wouldn’t want someone throwing a kind word back in my face, perhaps I shouldn’t respond that way when others do.

+Take the compliment.
 It’s a challenge at first if it’s not a habit.
 But if you practice, you might just be surprised how much easier it gets.